 Your veterinarian may have you offer an extra meal and recheck the glucose level within a short time after the dog eats.

 If severe hypoglycemia occurs, this is a true emergency as a dog may have seizures or lose consciousness.
 Ultimately, untreated hypoglycemia will lead to coma and death.
 This is an emergency that can only be reversed with intravenous administration of glucose.
-If it occurs during office hours, take your dog to the veterinarian's office immediately.
+If it occurs during office hours, take your dog to your veterinarian's office immediately.
 If it occurs at night or on the weekend, call your veterinarian's emergency phone number for instructions.
+A sugar syrup such as maple syrup or corn syrup can be applied on the gums as you are getting your dog to the veterinarian.

-SUMMARY OF INSTRUCTIONS FOR INSULIN TREATMENT OF YOUR DOG:
+SUMMARY OF INSTRUCTIONS OF INSULIN TREATMENT FOR YOUR DOG:

 Read and reread this material so that you understand the specifics of proper regulation and how to recognize and treat hypoglycemia.